openwisp/openwisp-radius/docs/source/user/settings.rst

 .. code-block:: python

     OPENWISP_RADIUS_CALLED_STATION_IDS = {
-        # Id of the organization for which settings are being specified
+        # UUID of the organization for which settings are being specified
         # In this example 'default'
         '<organization_uuid>': {
             'openvpn_config': [